linux-credentials/credentialsd/CONTRIBUTING.md

 formatting and linting tools [mentioned above](#code-formatting-and-linting).

-You should also follow the install instructions in [`BUILDING.md`](/BUILDING.md) and execute authentication flows in a browser the to ensure that everything still works as it should.
+You should also follow the install instructions in [`BUILDING.md`](/BUILDING.md) and execute authentication flows in a browser to ensure that everything still works as it should.